GSA/plainlanguage.gov/_pages/about/benefits.md

 ## Benefits

-The benefits of plain language are both tangible and intangible.
 The American public deserves plain language communication from its government.
+The benefits of plain language are both tangible and intangible:

 - Plain language gets your message across in the shortest time possible.
 - More people are able to understand your message.